Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable simulators: Introduction

-In this work, we focus on extending the methods proposed in~\cite{carvalho2026learning} to account for: 1) time-varying FP operators; 2) a more general integro-differentiable formulation (of which FP operators are a subset), therefore allowing for the discovery of deviations from a FP description.
+In this work, we focus on extending the methods proposed in~\cite{carvalho2026learning} to account for: 1) time-varying FP operators; 2) a more general integro-differential formulation (of which FP operators are a subset), therefore allowing for the discovery of deviations from a FP description.
 We conjecture that these efforts will be of use in the near future to study non-thermal particle acceleration scenarios and electromagnetically dominated collisional regimes by incorporating findings based on the techniques described here, in reduced theoretical or simulation models.
-In particular, improved time-dependent operators will be crucial to capture collisional and stochastic wave-particle dynamics in relativistic plasmas far from equilibrium such as those expected to be observed, for e.g., in the laboratory for Inertial Confinement Fusion (ICF) experiments~\cite{atzeni2004physics}, or in astrophysical scenarios such as relativistic magnetized jets~\cite{alves2018efficient}, relativistic magnetized turbulence~\cite{wong2020first, wong2025energy, lemoine2022first, lemoine2023particle}, and shocks~\cite{martins2009ion, gargate2011ion}.
+In particular, generalized data-driven collision operators~\cite{zhao2025data, carvalho2026learning} can be integrated into existing numerical codes, while time-dependent operators can be used for post-hoc analysis of experimental~\cite{bergeson2025experimental}, observational~\cite{camporeale2022data}, and simulation data~\cite{wong2020first, wong2025energy}.
+We anticipate that these techniques will be crucial to study collisional and stochastic wave-particle dynamics in relativistic plasmas far from equilibrium such as those expected to be observed, e.g., in the laboratory for Inertial Confinement Fusion (ICF) experiments~\cite{atzeni2004physics}, or in astrophysical scenarios such as relativistic magnetized jets~\cite{alves2018efficient}, relativistic magnetized turbulence~\cite{wong2020first, wong2025energy, lemoine2022first, lemoine2023particle}, and shocks~\cite{martins2009ion, gargate2011ion}.